pouar/Cataclysm-DDA/doc/COMPILER_SUPPORT.md

 ## Use MSYS2 on Windows and MinGW-w64 when cross-compiling to Windows

 ### While MinGW-w64 is the best compiler when cross-compiling from Linux to Windows.
-It's quite unintuitive on its own on Windows, mostly because the cli environment on Windows is crap. use MSYS2 as it has a decent cli environment and it includes MinGW-w64.
+It absolutely sucks by itself on Windows, mostly because the cli environment on Windows is shit. use MSYS2 as it has a decent cli environment and it includes MinGW-w64.

 ## Don't use MSVC